saferhomes dark logo

 Service Members, Veterans, and their Families

-• Over 76% of Missouri veteran suicides were by firearms.
+• 70% of service members and over 76% of Missouri Veteran suicides were by firearms.

-• Most (over 93%) of suicides by firearm in the military involved the use of a personally owned firearm
+• Nearly all suicides by firearm in the military involved the use of a personally owned firearm.

-• About half (50%) of female military spouse suicides were by firearm, whereas 33% of the women in the U.S. population used a firearm.
+• Half of female military spouse suicides were by firearm, whereas 33% of the women in the U.S. population used a firearm.

 • About 62% of dependents who died by suicide were under 18 years old.

-• Male dependents accounted for about 72% of suicides deaths.
+• Male dependents accounted for nearly three-fourths of suicide deaths.

 First Responders